 What is Steel Fabrication?
 Structural steel fabricators make use of machinery to weld and bend steel in order to transform it into different patterns and shapes.
 They then fit those shapes together into a complete structure.
 These finished products may range from stairwells and railings to ornate trusses added to enhance the entrance of a building.
 Regardless of the product they are tasked to create, Structural Fabricators know their work will leave a lasting legacy to the building, and the community.

-Requirements: If you are interested in the Sheet Metal Worker apprenticeship, you must have a high school diploma or GED.
+Requirements: If you are interested in the Steel Fabrication apprenticeship, you must have a high school diploma or GED.

 Where can you start your Steel Fabrication apprenticeship?

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.